top of page

 • Functional movement training

-Rehabilitation aims to improve spinal support and reduce excessive strain on the discs.
+Rehabilitation aims to improve spinal support and reduce excessive strain on the discs by strengthening the surrounding structures and improving how the body handles load.

 Book an Assessment

-If back stiffness or recurring discomfort is affecting your daily activities, our team can assess contributing mechanical factors and guide a personalized care plan.
+If back stiffness, neck stiffness, recurring discomfort, or pain with sitting, bending, lifting, or activity is affecting your daily life, our team can assess contributing mechanical factors and guide a personalized care plan.

 Book Initial Appointment